stefanoborini/book-modelviewcontroller/source/01_from_smartui_to_traditional_mvc/02_document_view.rst

 --------------------------------------

-To solve the shortcomings of Smart UI, we take advantage of the intrinsic division into visual, interaction and business role expressed by a GUI application.
-In Smart UI, these roles happen to be assigned to the same class, but we can reorganize our code so that they are kept separated.
+To solve the shortcomings of Smart UI, we take advantage of the intrinsic division into visual rendering, interaction and business logic expressed by a GUI application.
+In Smart UI, these three roles happen to be assigned to the same class, but we can reorganize our code so that the business logic part is kept separated.

 The resulting design is a two-class system known in literature as **Document View** or **Model Delegate**

 .. image:: images/DocumentViewDesign.png
    :align: center

-The Document class is responsible for handling business logic of the application.
+The **Document** class is responsible for handling the business logic.
 It provides nothing concerning graphical rendering, nor event handling.
-It simply stores the state, and provides an interface to change or obtain this state.
+It simply stores the state, and provides an interface to change or obtain this state, according to the rules of the application.

-The View class is instead concerned with the remaining GUI related tasks.
+The **View** class is instead concerned with the remaining GUI related tasks.
 It handles user events, renders itself visually, performs operations on the Document and keeps its visual aspect synchronized against the Document's state when it changes.

+This design removes some of the concerns expressed for Smart UI.
+Testing of the state and business logic becomes easier.
+The Document object can be modified or accessed programmatically by issuing calls to its methods.
+This object is now independent and can work and manipulated with different Views, if desired.
+An additional price in complexity is introduced in having to keep the View (or Views) notified of changes to the Document.

-The first step is to partition out the data, represented by the ``self._value`` variable, into a separate **Document** class.
-For our system to continue to work, the visual part **View** must now be informed of changes to this data.
+We can implement this design to our Click counter application through progressive refactorings.
+The first step is to partition out the data, represented by the ``self._value`` variable, into the Document class.
+For our system to continue to work, the visual part View must now be informed of changes to this data.
 The Document will therefore not only hold ``self._value``, but also provide an interface to query and modify this data and a strategy to notify other objects when changes occur.
 This is expressed in the following implementation code

 .. code-block:: python